emilienogue/egsr2024.github.io/keynotes.md

   /* Add CSS styles to control image width */ .keynotes-image {
     float: left;
+    width: 20%; /* Set the image width to 20% of the container width */
     margin-right: 10px; /* Optional: Add some margin for spacing */ }
 </style>